 Further information on the pictured recalled products can be accessed via the following links:

-- AXIULOO 20W USB C Fast Charger Plug for iPhone sold via Amazon
+- AXIULOO 20W USB C Fast Charger Plug for various iPhone and Android models sold via Amazon

 - Clarks Breeze and Brinkley Women’s Shoes

 - Jgstkcity Waterproof Extension Leads sold via Amazon and eBay

 - Glen Dimplex Home Appliance Ltd manufactured Belling, Stoves and New World Gas Range Cookers with Gas Grill (110, 100 and 90 models) – present a risk to health and death if the grill is used with the door closed.
 If you own one, you must contact the company for free modification.
 The products in scope of this safety warning have been purchased at any time between 2010 and 2022.
 Only one type is shown in the photo and the full list of model numbers is available via the link above.

 You can search the list to check products you own are safe and subscribe to email updates for new products added.
 The three types of alert added to the list are: